What To Eat In Marrakech (and what to avoid) 2024

 One thing is for sure, you will be approached as you pass every food stall, cafe, or restaurant.
 Waiters are very persistent, they don’t give up easily.

-So, how do you decide where and what to eat in Marrakech?
+How to decide where and what to eat in Marrakech

 The aim is to try and choose a place that serves tasty, Moroccan food that is above all else, fresh and hygienically cooked.